CFTF-DT

-CFTF-DT, virtual and UHF digital channel 29, is a Noovo-affiliated television station licensed to Rivière-du-Loup, Quebec, Canada.
+CFTF-DT (channel 29) is a television station in Rivière-du-Loup, Quebec, Canada, affiliated with the French-language network Noovo.
 Owned by Télé Inter-Rives, it is a twinstick to TVA affiliate CIMT-DT.
 The two stations share studios on Rue de la Chute and Rue Frontenac in Rivière-du-Loup; CFTF-DT's transmitter is located near Chemin du Mont Bleu in Picard.

 Like its two sister stations, it operates a second, "nested" low-power transmitter in Rivière-du-Loup.
 The area's rugged terrain makes the main signal practically unviewable in the lower portions of the city.
 The rebroadcaster, CFTF-6 (now CFTF-DT-6), signed on in 1999.
 The reception problem is exacerbated by the station's location on the UHF band (UHF stations have never gotten good reception in rugged terrain), as well as its relatively modest operating power.
-Its analogue signal only operated at 50,000 watts, and its digital signal operates at only 44,000 watts—roughly equivalent to 220,000 watts in analogue.
+Its analog signal only operated at 50,000 watts, and its digital signal operates at only 44,000 watts—roughly equivalent to 220,000 watts in analog.
 The main signal is located on channel 29, while the rebroadcaster is on channel 11.
 It also operates a rebroadcaster in Edmundston, New Brunswick—the only Noovo rebroadcaster located outside of Quebec.

-On cable, CFTF-DT is available on Vidéotron channel 5 and in high definition on digital channel 605.
-By way of its Edmundston rebroadcaster, it can also be seen on nearly all cable systems in northern New Brunswick.
-The station is also carried on Bell Satellite TV.